qiyfoundation/Qiy-Scheme/use-cases/UC64 Relying Party Records Data Use.md

-# UC56 Relying Party Publishes Service Catalogue
+# UC64 Relying Party Records Data Use

 # Abstract

-This document is the use case specification for use case [UC56 Relying Party Publishes Service Catalogue](UC56%20Relying%20Party%20Publishes%20Service%20Catalogue.md).
+This document is the use case specification for use case [UC64 Relying Party Records Data Use](UC64%20Relying%20Party%20Records%20Data%20Use.md).

 # Contents